-In Microsoft Word 2007 and Word 2010, you can automatically generate a bibliography (or other similar document requiring citations) of the sources you used to write your paper.
-Each time you add a new citation to your document, Word adds that source so that it appears in the bibliography in the proper format, such as MLA, APA, and Chicago-style.
+In Microsoft Word 2013, you can automatically create a bibliography of the sources you used to write your paper.
+Each time you add a new citation to your paper, Word adds that source so that it appears in the bibliography in the correct format, such as MLA, APA, and Chicago-style.

 Add a citation after a quote

 - In your Word document, click on the References tab in the Ribbon.

 - In the Citations & Bibliography group, click the arrow next to Style.

 - Click the style that you want to use for the citation and source.

 - Click at the end of the sentence or phrase that you want to cite.